How to Become a Drug Safety Nurse: Step-by-Step Career Guide

 Research the requirements to become a drug safety nurse.
 Learn about the job description and duties and read the step-by-step process to start a career as a drug safety nurse.

-Drug safety nurses are registered nurses (RNs) who have specialized in monitoring the adverse effects of drugs in patients and reporting these effects for review and drug modification.
-Drug safety nurses, also known as drug safety associates, typically don't work in clinics as RNs, but rather work for pharmaceutical companies as patient advocates and product quality controllers.
+Drug safety nurses are registered nurses (RNs) who specialize in monitoring the adverse effects of drugs in patients and reporting these effects for review and drug modification.
+Also known as drug safety associates, these professionals typically don't work in clinics as RNs, but rather work for pharmaceutical companies as patient advocates and product quality controllers.
 Working in more of a research position may be a difficult transition for those who have previously worked in clinical settings.

 |Degree Level||Bachelor's degree is required*|